alfredbaudisch/pardall_markdown/README.md

 PardallMarkdown is a reactive publishing framework and engine written in Elixir.
 Instant websites and documentation websites.

 **As opposed to static website generators** (such as Hugo, Docusaurs and others), with PardallMarkdown, **you don't need to recompile and republish your application every time you write or modify new content**.
 The application can be kept running indefinitely in production, while it **watches a content folder for changes** and **the new content re-actively gets available for consumption** by your application.

+### Looking for Contributors ⚠️
+I'm looking for a contributor(s) to make a more elaborate HTML and CSS template for the demo project.
+Check the [current demo here](https://pardall.xyz/), including its inner sections.
+It's a mix of Blog + Documentation + Wiki website.
+Something like [the Docusaurus template](https://docusaurus.io/docs) would be welcome.

+The current demo project and that HTML template have their [own repository](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo).
+So, you don't even need to know Elixir, just HTML and CSS.
+Any help will be appreciated!

 ## Video Demo and Tutorial
 See PardallMarkdown in action and learn how to use it by following this video: